 ARTICLE IV MEMBERSHIP

-Section 4.1 - Qualification: The Dean of the University of Florida's College of Dentistry (the " College"), the University of Florida's Senior Vice President for Health Affairs or designee, the Associate Dean for Clinical Affairs a College Administrator appointed by the Dean, and each full time tenured, tenure earning, and full-time non-tenure earning clinical faculty member of the College will be members.
+Section 4.1 - Qualification: The Dean of the University of Florida's College of Dentistry (the " College"), the University of Florida's Senior Vice President for Health Affairs or designee, the Associate Dean for Clinical Affairs, a College Administrator appointed by the Dean, and each full time tenured, tenure earning, and full-time non-tenure earning clinical faculty member of the College will be members.

-Section 4.2 - Admission: Members will be elected as provided in the bylaws.
+Section 4.2 - Admission: Members will be elected as provided in the Bylaws.

 ARTICLE V TERM OF EXISTENCE